-The MPO will work to provide the information needed to make smart choices to reduce vehicle miles of travel and commuting costs while enhancing air quality and improving both personal and local health conditions.
-The MPO will work with regional employers to promote retention through affordable, convenient, and sustainable commute options in order to maximize employee attraction and retention with the region.
-Staff will work with local stakeholders to implement policies and programs supporting the MPOs Active Transportation Plan (ATP).
+Staff will work with local stakeholders to implement policies and programs supporting both ODOTs and the MPOs active transportation plans.
 Staff will assist local communities in the analysis of transportation impacts on neighborhood housing, employment opportunities, and transportation costs.
 Staff will work to gather data to promote equitable and affordable housing and employment opportunities.

-Staff will work to develop practices that sustain and expand bike/pedestrian facilities and support the development of a regional bike/pedestrian system, land use planning efforts that foster more compact development that supports nonmotorized transportation, and the identification of ped/bike projects deemed critical to fostering more walkable neighborhoods as well as key sections of the regional ATP.
+Staff will work to develop practices deemed critical to fostering more walkable neighborhoods as well as key sections of the regional ATP.
 Staff will initiate or build upon data, studies, or reports that advance a more balanced transportation network inclusive of such modes as walking, biking, public transit, paratransit and passenger rail options.
 Staff will continue involvement in intercity transportation service planning through coordination with MPO members and others on discussion of rail service and other modes to and through the Lima/Allen County area.
 This would include Chicago to Columbus, Cleveland or other possible routes.
 The MPO will continue to support, assist and help coordinate activities amongst agencies and modes interested in furthering the same.